drivera123/LDRS500/unit-6.-people-and-organizational-development.md

 Sokal, L., & Sharma, U. \(2014\).
 Canadian in-service teachers' concerns, efficacy, and attitudes about inclusive teaching.
 Exceptionality Education International, 23\(1\), 59-71.

+By the end of the unit students will be able to :

 Resources

 **Assigned reading in addition to notes above:**